FanTuan7/OpenREALM/README.md

 The proposed framework stands on the shoulders of giants, namely the open source implementation for visual SLAM and stereo reconstruction.
 Please read the references below.

-For a detailed description of the underlying ideas refer to my thesis:
+For a detailed description of the underlying ideas refer to Alexander's thesis:

 https://drive.google.com/open?id=1zXxuCVN4wzlC-ZAZBz5qI4wLkv1b6CbH